x157/x157.github.io/UE5/LyraStarterGame/Input/index.md

 to support MKB, Gamepad, VR controllers, etc.
 The settings are all customizable by input device and platform.

+In particular, they should agree on the value of `Get Desired Input Config`, hopefully via a shared implementation.

-When no Activatable Widget is modifying the input mode, the inputs all go to the Game itself via [Enhanced Input](/UE5/EnhancedInput/).
+When no Activatable Widget is modifying the input mode, the input flows to the Game itself via [Enhanced Input](/UE5/EnhancedInput/), as triggered by any active [Input Mapping Contexts](/UE5/EnhancedInput/InputMappingContext) at the given point in Playtime.

 <a id='IMC'></a>